Between June 22nd and June 24th of this year, four motorcyclists were killed in four separate motorcycle accidents across Massachusetts.

 Even though motorcyclists make up less than 4% of all registered drivers on the road, they account for approximately 14% of traffic deaths nationwide.
 From these statistics, it is clear that motorcycles can be a very dangerous mode of transportation.

 It is critical for motorcyclists to maintain safe driving protocols while driving to avoid roadside accidents.
 Precautions such as wearing a helmet, driving the speed limit, and using proper signaling can aid in reducing the number of injuries to motorcyclists.
-As true for any motor vehicle operator, it is also imperative for motorcyclists to never drink-and-ride to maintain safety for themselves as well as others.
+As for any motor vehicle operator, it is also imperative for motorcyclists to never drink-and-ride to maintain the safety of themselves and others.

 Many motorcycle accidents are not the fault of the motorcyclist, but rather, the fault of another driver.
 In fact, studies show that more than 70% of motorcycle accidents involve a collision with at least one automobile.